The Department of English Awards and Scholarships for 2021

 For English majors with a minimum overall GPA of 3.5 and a committed interest in poetry as a field of study.
 Submit as a writing sample a critical essay on a poem or poetry or poetics.
 Students with an interest in the teaching of poetry, at any level, are especially encouraged to apply.
 Award amount minimum $1250.

 For English Majors with demonstrated interests in English language study and practice, where coursework has focused on history of English language, language use, grammar, or editing.
 Coursework in ENG302, and editing-focused internship in 493, or co-curricular editing experience in campus journals like Red Cedar Review would be examples of demonstrated interests.
-Submit 1-2 page letter detailing your experience in language study, a letter of recommendation forum faculty support of your experience, and evidence of the work you have completed (project from relevant course or co-curricular experiential learning).
+Submit 1-2 page letter detailing your experience in language study, a letter of recommendation from a faculty member in support of your experience, and evidence of the work you have completed (project from relevant course or co-curricular experiential learning).
 Award amount minimum $ 2,000.

 The Smith-Marshall Award will provide $4,000 of funding for up to 5 English education teaching interns during the 2020-2021 academic year.
 Qualified applicants must be enrolled in the capstone teaching internship and meet the following award criteria follow: